 HOW DISORIENTATION UNDERMINES CONCEPTUAL UNDERSTANDING

-Disorientation and distorted perceptions do more than create symptoms of dyslexia.
+Disorientation and distorted perceptions do more than create symptoms of dyslexia and other learning disabilities.
 The dyslexic or ADD child uses disorientation for entertainment; he may be disoriented for hours on end creating the imaginary world he plays in.

 What we accept as reality is what we experience.
 The way we realize an experience is that we perceive it.
 Reality, then, is what we perceive it to be.
 When disorientation occurs, perception becomes distorted.
 A person who is disoriented experiences a reality that is not being experienced by others—a false, or alternate, reality.